rmorshea/spectate/docs/source/usage/basics.rst

 Change events are passed into this function as a tuple of immutable dict-like objects containing change information.
 Each model has its own change event information.
-In the case of a :class:`~spectate.mvc.models.Dict` the event objects have the fields ``key``, ``old``, and ``new``.
+In the case of a :class:`~spectate.models.Dict` the event objects have the fields ``key``, ``old``, and ``new``.
 So when we change a key in ``d`` we'll find that our ``printer`` view function is called and that it prints out an event object with the expected information: